yuqiang-yang/yuqiang-yang.github.io/_pages/publications.md

 <center><h2>Graceful wholebody pick-and-place for mobile manipulator</h2></center>
 <p>&emsp; Jointly consider the manipulability, energy, manipulator orientation and path tracking in the QP solvers.
-The dynamic-weighted QP is implemented based on the tracking error to achieve graceful picking-and-placing.</p>
+The dynamic-weighted QP is implemented based on the tracking error to achieve graceful picking-and-placing.
+This project follows <a href="https://arxiv.org/abs/2109.04749">this</a> work of Peter Corke.</p>
 <video width="960" height="540" controls style="width= 100%; height=100%; object-fit: fill">
   <source src="../files/graceful_pick.mp4" type="video/mp4">
 </video>